 The infrastructure areas shown on Plan 2 include the existing mine service and construction roads and the existing major haul roads that connect the active mining areas with the MIA and the CHPP.
 Some minor amendments to the existing service roads and major haul roads (within the Infrastructure Area domain) will occur throughout the MOP/RMP term to accommodate development of the active mining area, including construction of small access roads as required.

-2.3.2.4 66 kV Power Line Relocation
+As described in Section 2.3.2.2, a powerline will be constructed to HWD2 during the MOP/RMP term, with an access track constructed adjacent to the powerline to facilitate construction of the powerline.